 You must first understand that DNS is a tree structure:

 At the very top of the tree is a single file about 250KB in size.
 This is called the Root Zone Database and is served from a web server.
 You can download it yourself from http://www.internic.net/zones/root.zone.
-This file is controlled by the Internet Assigned Numbers AuthorityWikipedia: The Internet Assigned Numbers Authority (IANA) is the entity that oversees global IP address allocation, autonomous system number allocation, root zone management in the Domain Name System (DNS), medi... and is overseen by the US Department of CommerceWikipedia: The United States Department of Commerce (DOC) is the Cabinet department of the United States government concerned with promoting economic growth.
-The mission of the department is to "promote job crea....
+This file is controlled by the Internet Assigned Numbers AuthorityWikipedia: The Internet Assigned Numbers Authority (IANA) is a department of ICANN, a nonprofit private American corporation that oversees global IP address allocation, autonomous system number allocation, root ... and is overseen by the US Department of CommerceWikipedia: The United States Department of Commerce is the Cabinet department of the United States government concerned with promoting economic growth.
+The mission of the department is to "promote job creation a....
 As I said before, the key to DNS is caching and a denial of service attack against the root zone database server would have very little affect on the DNS system.

 On the fourth level of the tree sits ISP DNS servers.
 An ISP, in this sense, is anyone who provides DNS hosting for registered domains.
 If you register your domain through namecheap.com, for example, namecheap give you the option to use their DNS servers.
 On the namecheap DNS servers will sit the IP address of the web server which a domain is hosted on.
 Some people, like myself, choose to run their own DNS servers.
 They also sit on this fourth level.